 From day one, it was clear that Donald Trump was like no president this country had ever seen.
 Eight months into his term, we talk to Harvard Law professor Jack Goldsmith about the lasting impact Trump may have on the presidency, itself.
 Then, historian Dan Jones on the Knights Templar, the Medieval secret society that inspired "The Da Vinci Code".

-Donald Trump continues selecting his key staff and advisors, naming Sean Spicer press secretary and Kellyanne Conway White House counsel.
+Donald Trump continues choosing his key staff and advisors, naming Sean Spicer press secretary and Kellyanne Conway White House counsel.
 The president-elect generates more controversy by suggesting in a tweet the U.S. should expand its nuclear capability.
-President Obama takes new action to ban Arctic drilling and also pardons a record number of federal inmates.
+President Obama takes new action to ban Arctic drilling and pardons a record number of federal inmates.
 Obamacare enrollment surges even as Republicans vow to repeal it.
 The North Carolina legislature fails to repeal a controversial “bathroom bill.”
 And four more officials are charged with felonies in the Flint Water crisis…Diane and a panel of guests discuss the top domestic stories of the week.

 - Susan Page Washington bureau chief, USA Today

 - Abby Phillip National political reporter, The Washington Post

 - Manu Raju Senior political reporter, CNN

 MS. DIANE REHMThanks for joining us.
 I'm Diane Rehm.
 Donald Trump tweets that the U.S. should greatly expand its nuclear capability.
 President Obama announces a permanent on offshore drilling in parts of the Arctic.
 And North Carolina fails to repeal a controversial bathroom bill.
 Here for this very last Friday News Roundup, Susan Page of USA Today, Manu Raju of CNN and Abby Phillip of The Washington Post.